 Of course, it’s great if a mother can breastfeed, but if for some reason she doesn’t, it is definitely not a tragedy.
 And it definitely does not say anything about her maternal abilities.
 If a woman decides to stop breastfeeding prematurely, she has got a reason to do so.
 It certainly does not feel good for her to see other mums competing to see which one of them breastfeeds for a longer time, with the longer time representing the prize as the best mother.

-Mums try to do their best every single day, but at the same time they hear from each direction what they should do as good mothers.
-It is surely difficult to remain self-confident and not doubting oneself in such situation.
+Mums try to do their best every single day, but at the same time, they hear from each direction what they should do as good mothers.
+It is surely difficult to remain self-confident and not doubting oneself in such a situation.

-But it does not apply on breastfeeding only, of course.
+But it does not apply to breastfeeding only, of course.

 An average mother hears on a daily basis when and how her baby should eat, how they should sleep, how she should hold and carry them, how she should put them to sleep, what kind of wipes she should use, what milk should they drink, when she should start with potty training, how she should feed them, when she should be weaning them off their dummy,… Opinions and “advice” like this affect a mother to a greater extent than it may seem and over time it starts to drown out and shout down even her own instinct.